Showing posts with label florence. Show all posts

 My siblings and I would walk to the Shoals Theater during the summer months and watch a movie for ten cents.

-I was always small for my age and could get into the theater for the cost of a child long after I was passed that age.
+I was always small for my age and could get into the theater for the cost of a child long after I had passed that age.

 I remember Buck's night at the Drive-In.